olvarey/ecommerce/README.md

 ### 3. Call secured endpoints

-Pass the token in the `Authorization` header:
+Pass the token in the `Authorization` header in postman requests to access protected endpoints, You can set the token in the collection variables in Postman for easy access.

 ```http
 Authorization: Bearer <token>